theHostileNegotiator/KWBandage/PatchNotes.md

 #### Composite Armor and Tiberium Field Suits
 1. When Missile Squad is upgraded, the extra 50% vulnerability from GUN damage is removed
 	* Increased GUN damage vulnerability by 50% for upgrades
+2. Tiberium Field Suits upgrade cost and time were originally based of TW 1.00 Composite Armor stats.
+In KW 1.02, most upgrades were made cheaper but Composite Armor and Field Suits still don't match
+	* Increased cost and build time to match Composite Armor
 #### Power Pack
 1. GDI and ZOCOM upgrades are not shared, despite same cost and upgrade time
 	* Removed ZOCOM variant and will use GDI instead so upgrade is shared between factions.